 Bac Ha Market is the most popular market in the area as all of the minority groups in the area come together to sell their wares here.
-It takes place on Sundays and is about a 2.5 hour drive outside of town.
-Many tourists add this market to their guided tour or you can rent a motorbike and check it out on your own.
+It takes place on Sundays and is about a 2.5-hour drive outside of town.
+Many tourists add this market to their guided tours.
+Or, you can rent a motorbike and check it out on your own.

-Sun World has constructed a cable car that runs to the very top of Fansipan Mountain which, at over 10,000 feet, is the highest mountain in the Indochinese Peninsula.
-The 15-minute cable car ride provides spectacular views of the lush rice terraces far below (this is probably not the best activity for those that are afraid of heights).
-When you exit the car you’ll enter a huge restaurant/gift shop/viewing area.
+Sun World has constructed a cable car that runs to the very top of Fansipan Mountain.
+At over 10,000 feet, is the highest mountain in the Indochinese Peninsula.
+The 15-minute cable car ride provides spectacular views of the lush rice terraces far below.
+However, this is probably not the best activity for those that are afraid of heights.
+When you exit the car, you’ll enter a huge restaurant and gift shop with a viewing area.

-From the restaurant you can choose to either climb the 600 or so stairs to the summit, or buy an additional ticket to take the Fansipan funicular.
-It is generally quite cloudy at the top but if you wait a little while and get lucky, the clouds may open up to provide the most amazing views of the valley below.
+From the restaurant, you can choose to either climb the 600 or so stairs to the summit or buy an additional ticket to take the Fansipan funicular.
+It is generally quite cloudy at the top.
+If you wait a little while and get lucky, the clouds may open up to provide the most amazing views of the valley below.

 Only buy a one-way funicular ticket and take the stairs back down.
-There is a massive Buddha statue as well as a temple and several other statues and walkways on the way down.
+There is a massive Buddha statue, a temple, and several other statues and walkways on the way down.